 To check the Feed Pin to Sprocket engagement go to 'Feed Pin to Sprocket engagement' later in this section.

 Select and install the desired Tool Bit Set.

 Refer to 'Tool Bit Set up' later in this section for selection and set-up instructions.

-Turn the Air Motors on to full speed by opening the Flow Control Valve.
+Turn the Drive Motors on to full speed.